 Contact Local Animal Control, Pet Rescue Groups, and Animal Shelters

 Go in-person to the local animal control and as many pet rescue groups and animal shelters as possible.
 Bring along your fliers and take some time to look through the facility for your dog.
 Making phone calls is not ideal because the people answering the phones might not have up-to-date information.
 Visit AnimalShelter.org for listings in your area.

 Contact Veterinary Clinics and Pet-Related Businesses in the Area

 For starters, go to your vet's office and let them know what is going on.
 This will allow them to make a note in your dog's chart and can prepare them if your pet is found injured and needs to be seen quickly.
-Bring fliers for them to hang in the lobby and the staff areas.
-Next, contact other vet offices, pet groomers, and pet supply stores in the area and ask them to hang fliers.
+Bring flyers for them to hang in the lobby and the staff areas.
+Next, contact other vet offices, pet groomers, and pet supply stores in the area and ask them to hang flyers.
 Animal professionals tend to find a lot of lost pets, whether it is in the workplace or on their own.